Economy of Aurangabad, Maharashtra

-The Aurangabad - Jalna belt has some of the largest seed companies in India.
+The Chhatrapati Sambhaji Maharaj - Jalna belt has some of the largest seed companies in India.
 Mahyco (R&D + Production), Nath Seeds (R&D + Production) Seminis seeds (R&D + Production) and Monsanto (R&D currently) are some of the big names in the industry.

-Many firms, in the sectors of automotive and auto components, pharmaceuticals and breweries, consumer durables, plastic processing, aluminium processing, agriculture and biotech, have their manufacturing bases in Aurangabad.
-Among pharmaceuticals there is Recombinant Insulin Manufacturing plant of Wockhardt (Wockhardt Biotech Park) in Aurangabad, which is Largest Biopharmaceutical plant in India.
+Many firms, in the sectors of automotive and auto components, pharmaceuticals and breweries, consumer durables, plastic processing, aluminium processing, agriculture and biotech, have their manufacturing bases in Chhatrapati Sambhaji Maharaj.
+Among pharmaceuticals there is Recombinant Insulin Manufacturing plant of Wockhardt (Wockhardt Biotech Park) in Chhatrapati Sambhaji Maharaj, which is Largest Biopharmaceutical plant in India.

-Aurangabad has 5 star hotels like ITC Welcomgroup's The Rama International, The Ajanta Ambassador, The Taj Residency, The Lemontree (formerly The President Park) and the Aurangabad Gymkhana.
+Chhatrapati Sambhaji Maharaj has 5 star hotels like ITC Welcomgroup's The Rama International, The Ajanta Ambassador, The Taj Residency, The Lemontree (formerly The President Park) and the Chhatrapati Sambhaji Maharaj Gymkhana.